 When to call your doctor or visit a physician

-BRAT diet can be indisputably helpful and safe when addressing stomach-related illnesses, but then you should always be aware of when it is time to seek medical attention.
+BRAT diet can be helpful and temporarily safe when addressing stomach-related illnesses, but then you should always be aware of when it is time to seek medical attention.
 If you feel any of the symptoms listed below, you should contact a doctor:

 - When you feel lightheaded, dizzy or weak